anrayliu/pyvidplayer2/README.md

 ```
 Note: FFMPEG (just the essentials is fine) must be installed and accessible via the system PATH.
 Here's an online article on how to do this (windows):
 https://phoenixnap.com/kb/ffmpeg-windows.
+FFPROBE may also be needed for certain features - this should come bundled with with FFMPEG download.

 ## Linux
 Before running `pip install pyvidplayer2`, you must first install the required development packages.